DevExpress-Examples/winforms-dashboard-async-mode-designer-data-loading/Readme.md

 * [Form1.cs](./CS/DashboardDesignerAsyncModeExample/Form1.cs) (VB: [Form1.vb](./VB/DashboardDesignerAsyncModeExample/Form1.vb))
 <!-- default file list end -->

-# Dashboard Designer in Asynchronous Mode with Object Data Source
+# Dashboard for WinForms - Dashboard Designer in asynchronous mode with Object Data Source

 This example demonstrates the Dashboard Designer application that loads a dashboard bound to the object data source.
 The application can switch between synchronous and asynchronous mode.